How to Get Your Rental Deposit Back in Korea

 Set a calendar reminder 6 months before your lease ends.
 The renewal window closes at 2 months before end date.
 If you intend to leave, notify the landlord in writing before then.

 Send notice via KakaoTalk (timestamped) or certified mail (내용증명).
-Verbal notice is not sufficient if there's a later dispute.
+Verbal notice is not enough if there is a later dispute.

 Checkout inspection: what landlords can and cannot deduct